uthark/blog/content/post/2021-10-06-running-pihole-kubernetes.md

 Recently I wrote how you can [install Kubernetes on Raspberry Pi](/post/2020-09-02-installing-kubernetes-raspberrypi/).

-In this post we will install Pi-Hole on Kubernetes.
+In this post, we will install Pi-Hole on Kubernetes.

 Up to recent versions of Pi-Hole Docker images you had to take care of the correct architecture (and as a result correct docker tag to use).